Dohna Dohna: Let's Do Bad Things Together: Characters

 Mistress is the owner of the black-market general store for the Anti-Aso clans called VILE/VAN.
 She is an arms dealer with shady connections, organizing the clans with high-paying clients.
-Secretly, she is Hisamitsu's secretary under the name of Izumi, which also happens to be her real surname, and uses information leaks to guide the clans against Asougi's counterinsurgency operations.
+Secretly, she is Hisamitsu's secretary under her real surname, Izumi.
+Her role is to run counterinsurgency operations by using information leaks and manipulation to influence clan activity.

 Development and release

 Dohna Dohna was developed by AliceSoft.
 The scenario was written by Dice Korogashi, with character designs and illustrations by Gyokai.
 Kanikama provided super-deformed illustrations.
 The opening theme song, "Dohna Dohna no Uta" (ドーナドーナのうた, Dōnadōna no uta), was sung by Tsukino.

 Prior to launch, AliceSoft released a free trial for download on Fanza Games on November 5, 2020.
 The package edition, download edition and deluxe edition of Dohna Dohna were released for Windows PC on November 27, 2020, with compatibility for Windows 8/10.
 The "Deluxe" edition of the game was bundled with a dakimakura cover, a CD copy of the original soundtrack, and a copy of Haru Urare, a small game considered to be Dohna Dohnas spiritual predecessor.
 Other merchandise such as telephone cards and pin badges were also included as purchase and pre-order bonuses.

 To commemorate its release, music content from Dohna Dohna was added to rhythm-run action game Muse Dash globally in December 2020.

 The English version, translated and published by Shiravune, was first released on October 29, 2021.
 Originally, this version was exclusively available on the digital game storefront Johren, but Dohna Dohna also became available on JAST USA, MangaGamer, and Kagura Games in English beginning on August 8, 2023.